Mo-AH/keepout_zones_ros2/README.md

 ros2 launch keepout_zones robot_launch.py mask:=src/keepout_zones/maps/mask1.yaml
 ```

-To test the robot navigation with the keepout zones, a goal can be set in Rviz.
+The robot initial pose is already set by a script (`inital_pose.py`) launched by `robot_launch.py` and to test the robot navigation with the keepout zones, a goal can be set in Rviz with the `Nav2 Goal` button.